Can I charge an EV using a Dryer Outlet?

 • If the location of the plug is within cable reach of your vehicle, the dryer outlet can be an inexpensive way to deliver Level 2 charging speeds to your EV.

-• May be the only option for short-term stays or renters who are unable to install dedicated EV charging outlets.
+• May be the only option for short-term stays or renters who are unable to install dedicated hardware EV chargers or NEMA 14-50 outelts.

 Downsides of charging from a dryer outlet: